programminghistorian/ph-submissions/en/drafts/originals/transcribe-handwritten-text-with-python-and-azure.md

 {% include figure.html filename="captain-white-diary.jpeg" alt="Visual description of figure image" caption="Figure 5.
 A page from Captain White's diary" %}

 1\.
-Open a new cell in your notebook, paste in the code block below and run it.
+Create another new cell in your notebook, paste in the code below and run it.
+It will:
++ Set the url of the image to transcribe.
++ Call Azure using computervision_client with the URL.
++ Read the results line by line.
++ If successful, print the text of each line as well as the coordinates of a rectangle in the image where the text is located.

 ```
 import time